yifangyou/metabase/docs/operations-guide/advanced-topics-for-running-Metabase-in-AWS-ElasticBeanstalk.md

 ## Application Logs

-If you want to retain the Metabase application logs you can do so by publishing then to an S3 bucket of your choice.
-Here's how:
+If you want to retain the Metabase application logs, you can publish them to an S3 bucket:

 - On your Metabase Elastic Beanstalk environment, click on the `Configuration` link in the navigation bar on the left side.
 On the configuration page, click on the `Edit` button next to `Software`.
 - Scroll down and then check the box under S3 log storage